 On Friday 11 January 2002, the "cornerstone" of the new elevated station was laid.
 Well, not really.
 Rather, a time capsule, scheduled for opening in 2050, was placed in the north end of this grade beam closest to the beer can.
-When the beam was opened, the group was surprised to find an earlier "capsule" left behind by others...participants shown in the first 2 photos (by Katy Jensen) are (L-R) Erick Chiang (NSF polar research support director, Jerry Marty (NSF construction manager), Carlton Walker (Raytheon construction manager), and Karl Erb (NSF director of the Office of Polar Programs).
+When the beam was opened, the group was surprised to find an earlier "capsule" left behind by others...participants shown in the photos above and at right below are (L-R) Erick Chiang (NSF polar research support director, Jerry Marty (NSF construction manager), Carlton Walker (Raytheon construction manager), and Karl Erb (NSF director of the Office of Polar Programs).

-After the loading, the participants and observers pose for a group photo (by Andy Martinez)...but not for long.
+At left, another view of the capsule, with (from left) Erick Chiang, Karl Erb, Frank Cushing, and Jerry Marty.
+Frank Cushing was the staff director of the House Appropriations Committee; he helped obtain funding for a number of science projects, including the elevated station.
+After the loading, the participants and observers pose for a group photo (at right, from Andy Martinez)...but not for long.
 Weather was brisk, with a 24-knot wind!
-The crowd you see includes members of the House Appropriations Committee, looking after our tax dollars.
-Oh, their flight north was delayed by McM weather, so they got to experience Pole overnight hospitality (read, sleeping on the floor).
+The crowd you see includes appropriations committee (looking after our tax dollars) as well as other Polies.
+Oh, the return flight to McMurdo for the DVs was delayed by weather, so the group got to experience Pole overnight hospitality (read, sleeping on the floor).